adamggrim/forecastcmd/README.md

     pip3 install git+https://github.com/adamggrim/forecastcmd.git
     ```

+4. **Run the program**: Execute the program by calling `forecast`, `forecast -c` (for Celsius) or `forecast -f` (for Fahrenheit) from the command line.

+## Troubleshooting

-4. **Make sure the `forecast` command is on your system PATH**: Try to run `forecast` from the command line.
-If the console does not recognize the command, it was not installed on your system PATH.
+If the console cannot find the `forecast` command when you try to run it from the command line, it was not installed on your system PATH.

 To resolve this, follow these steps:

 1. Find the installed location of the `forecastcmd` package using pip's `show` command.

     On macOS:
     ```
     pip3 show forecastcmd
     ```

     The location of `forecastcmd` will be listed in the command's output.
 For example:
     ```
     Location: /Library/Frameworks/Python.framework/Versions/3.12/lib/python3.12/site-packages
     ```

 2. Once you have determined the location of `forecastcmd`, find the installed location of the `forecast` command file in your parent Python folder.

     On macOS:
     ```
     find /Library/Frameworks/Python.framework/Versions/3.12/ -name forecast
     ```

 3. Create a symbolic link to the underlying `forecast` command file and place it in the local directory on your system PATH.

     On macOS:

     ```
     sudo ln -s /Library/Frameworks/Python.framework/Versions/3.12/bin/forecast /usr/local/bin/
     ```

     To find the system PATH, you can type `echo $PATH` into the console (macOS).

-5. **Run the program**: Execute the program by calling `forecast`, `forecast -c` (for Celsius) or `forecast -f` (for Fahrenheit) from the command line.

 ## License